What We Believe and How We Live

-We do not use jewelry, and we reject the use of the wedding ring.
+We do not use jewelry, including a wedding ring.

 We expect our women and girls to wear long hair and to keep it covered (for the sake of modesty, as a sign of headship order, and because of the angels) in public.

 For the sake of modesty, we do not have our sisters wearing trousers.
 Rather we expect them, and the brothers of our community also to dress modestly.
-We feel there is a great value of identifying ourselves visibly one with another and with our community, we expect all those that join us to conform quickly to our way.
+We feel there is a great value of identifying ourselves visibly one with another and with our community, we expect all those that join us to conform to our way of doing things.

 We expect everyone in our community to use whatever electronic equipment we may own (computers, radios, sound systems, and audio-visual equipment) in a responsible and edifying way.
 Parents are responsible for how their children make use of these things.